richiewarburton/PLAY950/README.md

 - copied an S900/S950 archive from a Gotek or USB collection;
 - no longer own the sampler but still want to use its programs;
 - want original keygroups, tuning and loops rather than a folder of WAVs; or
-- want old sampler sounds to recall with an Ableton Live Set; or
+- want old sampler sounds to recall with a DAW; or
 - enjoy the creative discipline of an 800 KB or 1.6 MB floppy: limited sample memory, limited directory slots and a small, deliberate palette of sounds.

 You do **not** need the original hardware.
-If your preservation workflow produced a compatible `.img`, PLAY950 can load from that image read-only.
+If your preservation workflow produced a compatible `.img`, PLAY950 can load from that image, read-only.

 The floppy constraint can be the point rather than an inconvenience.
 Build a small working IMG in EDIT950, decide what deserves the available